 They are more likely to jump to Twitter or Facebook than your website for urgent information.
 Facebook will actually show users on your page how long you take to respond.
 Though it’s a small detail, it’s a demonstration of how responsive and on it your team is.

 Your team should keep it a priority to respond to Twitter and Facebook messages in a helpful and timely manner.
 How you come across on all platforms molds users’ sentiment.

 Make customer feedback a part of your communication strategy

 A consistent communication strategy between your team and your users will not only benefit your users but it will also help you know which direction to move as a company to make your users happy and inspire organic growth.
-No matter how big or small your team, with tools like Beamer, you can stay on top of communication with users fast and simple.
-Create your first update with Beamer.
+For an easy way to communicate with your users and drive engagement try Beamer today.